-Herpes is a prevalent viral infection that affects millions of individuals worldwide, transcending age, gender, and socioeconomic status.
-It is caused by the herpes simplex virus (HSV), which has two primary types: HSV-1 and HSV-2.
-Despite its commonality, herpes carries a significant stigma that can hinder open discussions about the condition.
+Herpes is a prevalent viral infection affecting millions of people worldwide, transcending age, gender, and socioeconomic status.
+It's caused by the herpes simplex virus (HSV), which has two primary types: HSV-1 and HSV-2.
+Despite its commonality, herpes carries significant stigma that can hinder open discussions about the condition.

 As of 2024, approximately 846 million people aged 15 to 49 are living with genital herpes globally, representing more than 20% of this age group.
-Each year, an estimated 42 million new infections occur, equating to roughly 1 new infection every second.
+Each year, an estimated 42 million new infections occur—roughly 1 new infection every second.

-HSV-1, primarily known for causing oral herpes, is also responsible for a significant number of genital infections.
+HSV-1, which primarily causes oral herpes, also causes a significant number of genital infections.
 Approximately 3.7 billion people under 50 are infected with HSV-1 worldwide.
 In contrast, HSV-2, which mainly causes genital herpes, affects around 491 million individuals aged 15 to 49.

 The Impact of Herpes Infections

-The impact of herpes extends beyond physical health; it includes substantial economic costs.
-Healthcare expenditures related to genital herpes are estimated at around $35 billion annually, considering both direct medical costs and productivity losses due to illness.
+Herpes goes beyond physical health—it has substantial economic costs.
+Healthcare expenditures related to genital herpes are estimated at around $35 billion annually, considering both direct medical costs and productivity losses from illness.

 In terms of symptomatic episodes, over 200 million individuals experienced at least one episode of painful sores or blisters in 2020.
 The condition can lead to recurring outbreaks requiring ongoing medical attention.